m2osw/sitter/plugins/sitter_scripts/README.md

-# snapwatchdog Scripts Directory
+# Sitter Scripts Directory

-This file is a placeholder in the default directory used by the `watchdogscripts` plugin to read shell scripts that it executes each time the `snapwatchdog` backend wakes up (once per minute by default.)
+This file is a placeholder in the default directory used by the Sitter scripts plugin to read shell scripts that it executes each time the Sitter daemon wakes up (once per minute by default).

 # Script Requirements